lbots/lbots-jvm/README.md

 myClient.updateStats(guildCount)
 ```

-For one particular shard, you have to provide the shards ID and the total shard count.
+For one particular shard, you have to provide the shard's ID and the total shard count.
 [What is sharding?]
 ```kotlin
 val shardID = 1